ekstrah/c2c_file_hosting/server/README.md

 # Server

-This directory will include all the necessary files for running server program.
+This directory will include all the necessary files for running client program.